To arrange to view a property or make an application please email firstname.lastname@example.org.

 We will provide you with a factsheet about your property.

 In short, you will need to inform the council tax department of the local authority, the water company and a company to provide utilities to the property.

 Is there cable or satellite TV in the properties?

-Most of our properties have access to a communal satellite dish or have cable provision near by.
+Our properties have cable provision near by.
 We suggest that you call your chosen provider to discuss availability.

 What are my responsibilities as a tenant?

 These are detailed in the tenancy agreement.
 In summary you are expected to take reasonable care of the property and its contents.
 This includes keeping the property clean for doing the minor jobs which a householder would normally complete themselves such as replacing light bulbs and batteries.
-All maintenance issues must be reported to our team on 0121 553 2747 or email firstname.lastname@example.org
+All maintenance issues must be reported to our team by email email@example.com

 Can I smoke in the property?